 Some Medigap policies also cover medical care when you travel outside the United States.
 Medigap policies typically don’t cover long-term care, vision, hearing or dental.

 Signing up for a Medigap policy is voluntary.
 You’ll pay a monthly premium for Medigap coverage.

 The cost of a Medigap policy can vary by insurer, location and other factors.
-In addition, the estimated average Medigap policy premiums in 2021 range from $150 to about $200 a month.
+The estimated average Medigap policy premium in 2022 was about $163.

 You may not need a Medigap policy if you have Medicaid or a retiree health plan from a former employer.

 Nearly one in five Original Medicare beneficiaries — 5.6 million people — had no source of supplemental coverage in 2018.

 According to a 2021 analysis by the Kaiser Family Foundation, these individuals are most vulnerable to high out-of-pocket costs.

 The nonprofit group also noted that Original Medicare beneficiaries without any supplement coverage, such as a Medigap policy or Medicaid, are “at greater risk of incurring high medical expenses or foregoing medical care due to costs.”